 How many coolers do I need for my building?

-To calculate how many coolers are required for an installation, the air change method can be used.
+To calculate how many coolers are required for an industrial cooling installation, the air change method can be used.
 The volume of the building is calculated and multiplied by a scaling factor dependent on the application, this gives the hourly flow rate required.
 Different air changes per hour are required for different applications.

 - Offices and shops: 8-10